Innovation and Impact awards offer funding for pilot research projects

 RFA Details: Innovation and Impact Awards

 - The principal investigator must have their primary academic appointment in the College of Medicine at the rank of assistant professor, associate professor or professor.
-In addition to the basic science faculty, virtually all physicians and psychologists employed by Penn State Health Milton S. Hershey Medical Center have a primary academic appointment in the College of Medicine and are therefore eligible.

 - Investigators may submit only one proposal as the principal investigator or co-PI of an Innovation and Impact pilot research project application.
 However, the number of projects where an investigator may serve as a co-investigator or collaborator is not limited.